 There are five Antarctica True Seal Species.
 True seals differ from fur seals (or eared seals) mostly because of the different way they swim.
 Fur seals swim with their fore flippers and use their rear flippers to steer.
 True Seals on the other hand steer with their fore flippers and swim with their rear flippers.
 If you’re interested in seeing them for yourself on a visit to Antarctica, here’s what you need to know!

 Just so you know, fur seals have much stronger fore flippers, which is why when on land you’re likely to see fur seals standing upright on their fore flippers.
 True seals generally just lie horizontally on land and have to wobble their entire bodies in a caterpillar fashion to move around.

-Although fur seals are present in the sub-Antarctica they are not present in Antarctica itself.
+Although fur seals are present in the sub-Antarctic they are not present in Antarctica itself.

 What are the five Antarctic Seal Species?